-Election of Eleven Directors
+Election of Ten Directors

-Our Nominating and Governance Committee has nominated eleven directors for election at this year's Annual Meeting.
-Except for Samuel A. Di Piazza, Jr. and Ann Marie Petach, our two first-time nominees, all of the remaining nominees currently are directors.
-We are proposing that our shareholders elect all of the eleven nominees.
+Our Nominating and Governance Committee has nominated ten directors for election at this year's Annual Meeting.
+Except for Christian Ulbrich, our first-time nominee, all of the remaining nominees are current directors.
+We are proposing that our shareholders elect all of the ten nominees.

-Accordingly, our Board unanimously recommends you vote FOR the election of each of the eleven nominees listed below:
+Accordingly, our Board unanimously recommends you vote FOR the election of each of the ten nominees listed below:

+Hugo Bagué Ming Lu

+Samuel A. Di Piazza, Jr.

+Colin Dyer Sheila A. Penrose

-Hugo Bagué Samuel A. Di Piazza, Jr. Colin Dyer Dame DeAnne Julius Ming Lu Martin H. Nesbitt Sheila A. Penrose Ann Marie Petach Shailesh Rao David B. Rickard Roger T. Staubach
+Dame DeAnne Julius

+Ming Lu Ann Marie Petach Martin H. Nesbitt Shailesh Rao Sheila A. Penrose Christian Ulbrich

-If elected, these Directors will serve one-year terms until JLL's Annual Meeting of Shareholders in 2016 and until their successors are elected and qualify, or until their earlier death, resignation, retirement, disqualification or removal.
+If elected, these Directors will serve one-year terms until JLL's Annual Meeting of Shareholders in 2017 and until their successors are elected and qualify, or until their earlier death, resignation, retirement, disqualification or removal.

-At the Annual Meeting, we will vote each valid proxy returned to JLL for the eleven nominees listed above unless the proxy specifies otherwise.
-Proxies may not be voted for more than eleven nominees for Director.
-While the Board does not anticipate that any of the nominees will be unable to stand for election as a Director at the 2015 Annual Meeting, if that is the case, proxies will be voted in favor of such other person or persons as our Board may designate.
+At the Annual Meeting, we will vote each valid proxy returned to JLL for the ten nominees listed above unless the proxy specifies otherwise.
+Proxies may not be voted for more than ten nominees for Director.
+While the Board does not anticipate that any of the nominees will be unable to stand for election as a Director at the 2016 Annual Meeting, if that is the case, proxies will be voted in favor of such other person or persons as our Board may designate.